Ankinator/ankinator/README.md

 - If you change code you just need to stop the containers and run the command again.
 If you add dependencies you have to rebuild the docker images with `docker-compose build`.
 You can rebuild images individually by using the command `docker-compose build <worker_name>`.
 - Swagger UI is available under localhost:80/docs
 - MongoDB UI is available under localhost:/8081

+The following models are available for generating flashcards: ChatGPT, T5, LLaMA and VitGPT2.

+IMPORTANT: The LLAama model requires a lot of memory to run and if there is not enough memory the process will stop.